napo/geospatial_course_unitn/docs/_lessons/02_Spatial_relationships_and_operations.md

 ---
 # Exercise

-1 - create the geodataframe of the [filling stations](https://www.mise.gov.it/images/exportCSV/anagrafica_impianti_attivi.csv) of Italy - data from the itaian [Ministry of Economic Development](https://www.mise.gov.it)
+1 - create the geodataframe of the [gas&oil stations](https://www.mise.gov.it/images/exportCSV/anagrafica_impianti_attivi.csv) of Italy
+  - data from the italian [Ministry of Economic Development](https://www.mise.gov.it)
-  - count the total of filling stations for each muncipality of Trentino 2 - identify the difference of municipalities in Trentino from 2020 to 2021
+  - count the total of filling stations for each muncipality of Trentino

+2 - identify the difference of municipalities in Trentino from 2020 to 2021
   - identify which municipalities are created from aggregation to others
   - find the biggest new municipality of Trentino and show all the italian municipalities with bordering it
   - create the macroarea of all the municipalities bordering with it
-  - for each filling station in the macro-area, calculate how many monumental trees have been within a 500m radius 3 - creates a polygon that contains all the monumental trees inside the area
+  - for each filling station in the macro-area, calculate how many monumental trees have been within a 500m radius

+3 - creates a polygon that contains all the monumental trees inside the area
-  - identify all the filling station in this area which are within 2km of each other
+  - identify all the gas&oil stations in this area which are within 2km of each other
   - save the polygon in geopackage with the attribute "description" with the name of the filling station